-The branded name from American Standard Heating and Air Conditioning’s whole-home air filtration that is designed to remove up to 99% of airborne allergens in the home.
+The branded name from American Standard Heating and Air Conditioning’s whole-home air filtration that is designed to remove up to 99 percent of airborne allergens in the home.

 Annual Fuel Utilization Efficiency.
-AFUE is a rating system addressing how efficiently a gas furnace turns fuel into energy.
+AFUE is a rating system that addresses how efficiently a gas furnace turns fuel into energy.

 A device that removes allergens and particles from the air inside a living space.